mscott99/matthew_s_scott_zettel/docs/Setup workflows/Setup quarto.md

 Back to [[Obsidian, Zotero and Git Technical Set Up|workflows]], [[index|menu]].
+# Abstract
+Have your .qmd files amongst your .md files in your vault, and export to html directly from obsidian.

-> [!Warning] Rendering quarto this way will create files in your vault.
+> [!Warning] Rendering quarto this way will create export files within your vault folder.

 1. Plugin: Qmd as md.
 2. Settings -> Files and links -> detect all file extensions.